justinethier/cyclone/docs/api/cyclone/concurrent.md

 ### thread-pool-release!

-    (thread-pool-release! tp [how])
+    (thread-pool-release! tp)

 Call this if the thread pool `tp` will no longer be used.
-All thread pool threads are stopped and cleaned up by the system.

-Note that if `how` is passed `'terminate` the threads will be stopped immediately using `thread-terminate!`.
-This is a potentially unsafe operation.
-Otherwise the threads will be stopped in a safe manner.
+Stops and cleans up all thread pool threads.